taichi-dev/taichi/docs/syntax.rst

 .. note::

     For now, we only support one scalar as return value.
 Returning ``ti.Matrix`` or ``ti.Vector`` is not supported.
-Python-style tuple return is not supported. e.g.:
+Python-style tuple return is not supported either.
+For example,

     .. code-block:: python